wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 7. To filter the dates on which the active cases have exceeded 50,000, let's add a statement of the `ForEach` type as follows:

-    1. Click the last **+** that is visible in the low code view of the service in its current state.
+    1. Click the last **+** icon that is visible in the low code view of the service in its current state.

         ![Add Custom Statement](assets/img/services/add-to-the-service.png)